Mount Hamilton

 Calaveras is a nice road that parallels the Calaveras Reservoir for much of its length.
 There’s a fairly steep climb out of San Jose, then a gradual, rolling descent into Sunol, where it ends at Highway 84 near Sunol.

-Foothill is a reasonable road with rolling hills, moderate traffic and moderate shoulders.
+Pleasnaton/Sunol and Foothill are a reasonable road with rolling hills, moderate traffic and moderate shoulders.

 Scroll to Top